AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

   (http://www.pythonware.com/products/pil/).
 This is used to read and save certain types of images.

-* h5py is the HDF5 interface and hdf5 is the support package.
+* h5py and hdf5: h5py is the HDF5 interface and hdf5 is the support package.
 These
   packages are (not surprisingly) required to import images from HDF5 files.
-If these libraries are not present, the HDF5 importer(s) will not appear in the import menu and a warning message appears on GSAS-II startup.
+If these libraries are not present, the HDF5 importers will not appear in the import menu and a warning message appears on GSAS-II startup.

 * imageio is used to make movies.
-This is optional and is offered for plotting superspace (modulated) structures.
+This is optional and is utilized for plotting superspace (modulated) structures.

 * seekpath is used for magnetic lattice (k-vector) searches